Supra-Nexus/app/README.es.md

 # Update the built-in Ollama models repository.
 This repository contains model definitions, tags and metadata for all supported AI models.
 The command below regenerates the repository files to ensure compatibility with the latest Ollama version and model updates
 npx ts-node ./ci-scripts/generate-ollama-models-repository.ts

-# Generate Composio apps repository - This script regenerates the repository of pre-built Composio apps and templates that users can import into Shinkai.
+# Generate Composio apps repository - This script regenerates the repository of pre-built Composio apps and templates that users can import into Hanzo.
 It ensures the app catalog stays up-to-date with the latest official releases.
 deno run -A ./ci-scripts/composio-repository/main.ts

 # Generate translations for all languages (EN, ES, etc.)
 # This command uses AI to automatically generate translations for all supported languages based on the primary i18n source file (English).
 # It ensures consistent translations across the entire application while maintaining natural language quality.

-npx nx run shinkai-i18n:i18n
+npx nx run hanzo-i18n:i18n
 ```

 #### Prueba y calidad